Levator Glandulae Thyroideae Muscle Diseases

 • Description: A thin, band-like muscle that may be present on one or both sides of the thyroid gland.

-• Location: Found in the anterior neck, near the thyroid gland, typically running between the thyroid cartilage and the thyroid gland.
+• Location: Found in the anterior neck, near the thyroid gland, typically running between the thyroid and the thyroid gland.

 Origin